SQL Server Indexes Interview Questions and Answers

 SELECT * FROM tblProducts ORDER BY UnitPrice ASC

 Check if there is an Index created on the UntiPrice column used in the ORDER BY clause.
 An index on the UnitPrice column can help the above query to find data very quickly.
-When we ask for a sorted data, the database will try to find an index and avoid sorting the results during execution of the query.
-We control sorting of a data by specifying a field, or fields, in an ORDER BY clause, with the sort order as ASC (ascending) or DESC (descending).
+When we ask for sorted data, the database will try to find an index and avoid sorting the results during the execution of the query.
+We control sorting of data by specifying a field, or fields, in an ORDER BY clause, with the sort order as ASC (ascending) or DESC (descending).

 With no index, the database will scan the tblProducts table and sort the rows to process the query.
 However, if there is an index, it can provide the database with a presorted list of prices.
 The database can simply scan the index from the first entry to the last entry and retrieve the rows in sorted order.

 The same index works equally well with the following query, simply by scanning the index in reverse.

 SELECT * FROM tblProducts ORDER BY UnitPrice DESC